Configuration Options

 rbac

-• create: Boolean value that determines whether the default RBAC permissions are created.
+• create: Boolean value that determines whether the default RBAC permissions and service accounts are created.

 The default setting is true.